|Ordered||10 Apr 1941|

-03.09 hours, off Cape St. Vincent: U-421 was attacked by a British Wellington Mk XIV aircraft (179 Sqdn RAF, pilot S/L R.G.
-Knott).
-The aircraft had located U-421 by radar and then illuminated it by Leigh Light, but the nose turret guns jammed after firing only 40 rounds.
-AA fire then knocked out the starboard engine, causing the six depth charges to miss, and another AA hit in the bomb bay disabled the radar.
+03.09 hrs, off Cape St. Vincent, Portugal: a British Wellington Mk XIV bomber (RAF Sqdn 179, pilot S/L R.G.
+Knott) located U-421 on radar and attacked using the Leigh Light, but the nose turret guns jammed after 40 rounds.
+Flak then knocked out the starboard engine, causing the six depth charges to miss, and another AA hit in the bomb bay disabled the radar.
 The crew had to jettison all superfluous equipment, including the damaged radar, to keep flying on one engine, and reached base after three hours.
 (Sources: Franks/Zimmerman)

 2 recorded attacks on this boat.